 Internally, we also offer guidance and direction on environmental communications with input into risk management strategies, community engagement and media responses.

 Tonsley Village Environmental Management

 As with any residential development on land that was not previously zoned residential land, Renewal SA has undertaken an environmental site contamination audit ahead of Peet Limited commencing development of Tonsley Village.
 The audit confirmed that the site is suitable for the residential development.

 This environmental audit requires ongoing monitoring of the environmental conditions to ensure there are no unexpected changes.
 Renewal SA’s continued commitment under this environmental audit, including regular testing of ground water and soil vapour, is currently undertaken every year in accordance with the Auditor-endorsed, updated Environmental Management Plan (EMP).

 The latest test results concluded that no additional actions are considered necessary and the risk profile has not changed.

 Clovelly Park and Mitchell Park Environmental Management Project – Phase 2

-Renewal SA has entered into a Voluntary Site Contamination Assessment Proposal with the Environmental Protection Authority to carry out further investigations at Clovelly Park and Mitchell Park.
+In 2015 Renewal SA entered into a Voluntary Site Contamination Assessment Proposal with the Environmental Protection Authority and has now completed environmental investigations in Clovelly Park and Mitchell Park.

-In 2015, Renewal SA entered into a Voluntary Site Contamination Assessment Proposal with the Environment Protection Authority (EPA) to carry out further investigations in the areas of Clovelly Park and Mitchell Park to determine the nature and extent of soil and groundwater contamination.
+Renewal SA entered into this Voluntary Site Contamination Assessment Proposal with the Environment Protection Authority (EPA) to carry out further investigations in the areas of Clovelly Park and Mitchell Park to determine the nature and extent of soil and groundwater contamination.